 I’ve never had such a strong craving to do a puzzle.
 But seriously, puzzles work!
 Just like physical exercise can keep your body occupied, doing some mental puzzles keeps your mind occupied.
 Crossword puzzles, coloring books, and Jeopardy! are all viable options.
 If you’re artistic, then maybe sketching or writing helps just as well.

 I’m actually very new to the concept of a podcast, so I found a whole new, shiny world when I explored Spotify.
 Turns out, two of my favorite authors are now hosting their own shows!
-If you would also love to get that sweet, sweet podcast positivity, be sure to check out The Happy Writer hosted by Marissa Meyer, and One For All hosted by Nancy O’Toole Merservier and her husband Tanner.
+If you would also love to get that sweet, sweet podcast positivity, be sure to check out The Happy Writer hosted by Marissa Meyer, and One For All hosted by Nancy O’Toole Merservier.

 3. Learn a new hobby.